lumeland/blog/posts/lume-3.md

 ## The main problem

-The function `site.copy()` allows you to copy files from the `src` folder without reading the content, which is faster and consumes less memory.
-But it has a big drawback: the files copied are not processed.
+The `site.copy()` function allows you to copy files from the `src` folder without reading the content, which is faster and consumes less memory.
+But it has one big drawback: the files are not processed.

 For example, let's say you have the following configuration: